7 Life Hacks for Travel Nurses

 One thing you must remind yourself is this: you are a travel nurse, emphasis on the travel part.
 You will most likely be in different locations often, settling into a brand new place as well as moving out within a short time frame, and that’s okay!
 One backpack and one luggage should be standard in your book, versus a stack of old photo albums and bags of clothes from 10 years ago.
 Bring only what you need, not what you want.
 Plus, we’re guessing you’re probably going to pick up some new digs in your new location.
 And don’t worry, you’ll be back home and those photos will still be there!

-You may also like: Most Popular Travel Nurse Destinations
+You may also like: The Ultimate Travel Nurse Packing Checklist

 - Stay hydrated and fed